-In addition to programs described above, all UMB faculty and staff members are required to complete an online Title IX awareness training program each academic year.
-The purposes of this mandatory online training are to help employees recognize examples of sexual discrimination in higher educational settings, learn practical strategies for responding to sexual misconduct, and to model appropriate behavior according to UMB policy.
+In addition to the programs described above, all UMB faculty, staff members, and affiliates are required to complete an online Title IX awareness training program each academic year.
+The purposes of this mandatory online training are to help employees recognize examples of sexual discrimination in higher educational settings, to learn practical strategies for responding to sexual misconduct, and to model appropriate behavior according to UMB policy.
 Mandatory online training also is deployed to all new students.
-Returning students are reminded that the program remains available at the beginning of each academic year.
-The student training includes an overview of Title IX legislation, as well as UMB's obligations and students' rights under the law.
+Returning students are provided with a refresher program at the beginning of each academic year.
+The student training includes an overview of Title IX legislation as well as UMB's obligations and students' rights under the law.
 The training also discusses UMB's policies and procedures related to sex-based discrimination, including sexual harassment and sexual violence, as well as how to report an incident.
-Additionally, the training includes information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and about the on- and off-campus resources for those who experience any form of sex-based discrimination.
-A separate online affiliate training is also required covering similar information to that provided in the employee and student trainings.
+Additionally, the training includes information on alcohol awareness, bystander intervention, how to recognize problem behaviors, and the on- and off-campus resources available to those who experience any form of sex-based discrimination.
+A separate online employee and affiliate training also is required covering similar information to that provided in the student training.